mstollenwerk/starter-hugo-academic/content/publication/rc_distributions_matter/index.md

 ---
-title: 'Probability Distributions and GAS Models for Realized Covariance Matrices'
+title: 'Generalized Autoregressive Score Models for Realized Covariance Matrices'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here